Andrerg01/updatecircles/README.md

 The program will overlay the input images if more than one is passed.

-This part takes the longest because the program creates a "smoothed" version of the overlayed input images for later use.
-But it only needs to be done once.
-It might take form a few minutes to 1+ hours depending on the image.

 ## Using the program

 ### Updating Circles Witout command line options